-These are some of the general factors and concerns as they apply to industrial property and your inspection as a commercial real estate agent.
+These are some general factors and concerns as they apply to industrial property and your commercial real estate agent inspection.

-You may also identify other issues which can be included in your listing review process with any Landlord or Tenants.
+You may also identify other issues that can be included in your listing review process with any Landlord or Tenants.

 Checklist for Industrial Property Inspections

-- Industrial property needs to be well-positioned with due regard for transport routes and transport access.
-Look at the road configuration with due regard to heavy transport access and deliveries to and from the property.
+- Industrial property needs to be well-positioned with due regard for transport routes and access.
+Look at the road configuration regarding heavy transport access and deliveries to and from the property.

 - Some industrial tenants and properties require access to raw materials and the labour market.
 This could involve public transport or ports, railheads, and airports.
-Look at the road access issues here and how they can impact the property for any particular raw materials used in a business.
+Look at the road access issues and how they can impact the property of any particular raw materials used in a business.

-- Power supply with industrial tenants is particularly important as they usually have a high load demands and extended hours of electrical load.
+- Power supply with industrial tenants is particularly important as they usually have high load demands and extended hours of electrical load.
 Can your tenants easily access the power they require?
-It may be necessary for you to talk to the power grid authorities and the tenants in this regard.
+You may need to talk to the power grid authorities and the tenants about that.

-- Can the tenants dispatch their product easily into the transport corridors and transport facilities within the state?
+- Can the tenants dispatch their product easily into the state’s transport corridors and transport facilities?
 This is particularly the main roads, airports, and shipping facilities.

 - Are there any unsold properties or an abundance of vacancies in the industrial precinct and are tenants and properties in high demand?
 Look at those vacancies and get details of the asking rent.